EUCACIS Online Paper No. 4: Gulzana Kurmanalieva - Kyrgyzstan and Tajikistan: Endless Border Conflicts

 August 17, 2018

 Tamar Gamkrelidze conducted an interview with Prof. Nodia of the International School of Caucasus Studies at the Ilia State University in Tbilisi on the threats, opportunities and challenges of European integration for Georgia.
-Prof. Nodia points out that, despite domestic and external challenges, there is a political consensus on - and a stable popularity of - European integration in Georgia.
+Prof. Nodia points out that, despite domestic and external challenges, there is political consensus on - and stable popularity of - European integration in Georgia.

 EUCACIS in Brief No. 4 can be downloaded here.